Holme Fen: History

+1940 Spitfire crash

+On 22 November 1940, a Supermarine Spitfire from No. 266 Squadron RAF, flown by 20-year-old Pilot Officer Harold Penketh, crashed into Holme Fen following a failure during a high-altitude routine training flight.
+Penketh was killed when the aircraft struck the ground vertically, and his body was subsequently recovered and buried in his hometown of Brighton.

 In October 2015, archaeological work to recover the Second World War Spitfire was undertaken.
-Led by Oxford Archaeology East's project director Stephen Macauley, the teams located and recovered artefacts from the crash.
+Led by Oxford Archaeology East's project director Stephen Macauley, the teams successfully located and excavated artefacts alongside personal items and engine components from the crash site.
 A film of the excavation was shown at the Great Fen's Countryside Centre, Ramsey Heights on 27 September 2019.

+2026 Wildfires

+On 27 July 2026 and again on 8 August 2026, after a series of nationwide heatwaves, firefighters were called to separate wildfires at the fen.
+At the height of the August incident, 80 firefighters and 16 appliances attended the scene.

+Fire services from around the country sent appliances and crews to assist in battling the blaze, the size of which was likened to 60 football pitches.
+Fire-damaged trees began to collapse, posing a significant risk to responders.
+Due to the deep peat content of the soil, the fire burned underground and through root structures, making the blaze extremely complex and difficult to extinguish.

 Access

 The reserve is open to the public throughout the year.
 Several footpaths cross the site.

 Management

 Holme Fen is at the south-western edge of the former Whittlesey Mere, which has been drained.
 The Great Fen Project aims to reconnect Holme Fen with nearby Woodwalton Fen, another vestigial fragment of wild fenland.
 Holme approximately marks the south-western limit of Stage 2 of the Great Fen Project.